ABOUT Sentinels Lacrosse

 Players that are invited to be a part of the program will be held to high expectations both on and off the field.
 Pursuing academic success and persevering through challenges are fundamental components to being a Sentinel.
 The goal of the program is to not only help players work towards being elite lacrosse players, but to help instil the work ethic, accountability, and integrity that will help carry them forward in life.

 Player Involvement Includes:

-Practice twice a week from September to December including indoor practice at the new Gordie Howe Sports Complex.
+Practice from September to January including indoor practice at the new Gordie Howe Sports Complex.

 Opportunities to compete in exhibition games against other travel/elite teams in Canada

-Attending an NCAA recruiting tournament in the United States
+Attending NCAA recruiting tournaments in the United States

 Guidance from the coaches on working through the NCAA recruiting process

 Analyzing game film with coaches and receiving responsive instruction to help improve skills and knowledge of the game